zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

       ^^^^

-      Both the the raw item or the metadata file are readable by Zextras Backup but their content is broken/corrupted.
+      Both the the raw item or the metadata file are readable by
+      |backup| but their content is broken/corrupted.

    .. grid-item-card::
       :columns: 4